16 Phrases Most People Say Wrong in English (and How to Get Them Right)

 The phrase “by accident” can be explained if you expand the phrase.
 If you didn’t mean to trip, then you trip “by way of an” accident.
 That’s why you would say, “I tripped by accident.”

-5. People say: “Nipped it in the butt”
+5. “Nipped in the bud” — not “nipped it in the butt”

 Nipping a problem in the bud means solving it before it becomes a serious issue.
 The phrase comes from the fact that a bud is a young plant, and nipping it (pinching it off) would prevent it from blooming.